daniellegruber/ts-traversal/README.md

 ## Under the hood
 ### index.ts
 - Overview
   - Entry-point code
 - Details
 ### generateCode.ts
 - Overview
   - Generates code based on node types and values
 - Functions
   - `main`: entry-point function
   - `transformNode`: based on inferred node type (from typeInference) and node content, transforms node into C equivalent
 ### typeInference.ts
 - Overview
   - Infers types of variabes used in program
 - Functions
   - `typeInference`: entry-point function
   - `inferTypeFromAssignment`: iterates through assignment statements and updates variables in LHS in `var_types`
   - `getFunctionReturnType`: gets return type of function by retrieving type from `custom_functions` or `builtin_functions`
   - `inferType`: main type inference procedure
+   - returns: `[type, ndim, dim, ismatrix,ispointer, isstruct, custom_functions]`
 ### identifyCustomFunctions.ts
 - Overview
   - Identifies user-defined functions to create a dictionary of custom functions
 - Exports
   - `custom_functions`: Typed array of custom functions of type `customFunction` (see below)
   - `file_traversal_order`: Order in which to traverse files for type inference and code generation, necessary since most deeply nested functions should have their types inferred first

 ```typescript
 type CustomFunction = {